-Rhode Island Envirothon is an exciting environmental program, perfect for middle and high school students who love the outdoors, animals, and plants, or who are just curious about the world we live in.
+RHODE ISLAND Envirothon Developing Environmentally Aware Leaders of Tomorrow Rhode Island Envirothon is an exciting environmental program, perfect for middle and high school students who love the outdoors, animals, and plants, or who are just curious about the world we live in.
 Throughout the year, Envirothon students attend hands-on workshops that inspire learning about our natural environment, and instills in them an appreciation of nature and the delicate environmental balances that make life possible.
-After studying with experts on all aspects of the environment, the program cluminates each May in a one-day- Results of the Battle of the Environmental Minds HELD IN RI ON TUESDAY, MAY 21, 2024 - FIRST PLACE WINNER: WHEELER SCHOOL TEAM #1!

-Wheeler now has the opportunity to represent Rhode Island in the International Envirothon Competition to be held at Hobart and William Smith Colleges in Geneva, New York from July 28 to August 3, 2024.
+After studying with experts on all aspects of the environment, the program cluminates each May in a one-day- The International Envirothon Competition held at Hobart and William Smith Colleges in Geneva, New York from July 28 to August 3, 2024.
+TEAMS FROM CANADA, THE USA, CHINA, AND SINGAPORE COMPETED.